sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 * Hide address fields for digital goods

 This plugin is compatible with variable products.

+You can set many conditions (OR) under one or more condition groups (AND) for each field.
+The conditional logic feature will help you in advanced WooCommerce checkout page customization 🎉!

 > **Upgrade to Flexible Checkout Fields PRO**<br />
 > Get all PRO features and priority e-mail support.
 [Upgrade Now →](https://www.wpdesk.net/products/flexible-checkout-fields-pro-woocommerce/?utm_source=wporg&utm_medium=link&utm_campaign=wporg-fcf)